MeltwaterArchive/proxymatic/README.md

 ## Deployment

+### Graceful Shutdown

+The status endpoint which can be used from upstream load balancers to orchestrate graceful restarts of the Proxymatic container.

+* Check the `--status-endpoint` or `$STATUS_ENDPOINT` setting and point your load balancer to the */status* endpoint.
+* Ensure that the Docker stop timeout `docker stop --time=seconds` is set higher than the drain timeout used in your load balancer.

 ### Systemd and CoreOS/Fleet

 Create a [Systemd unit](http://www.freedesktop.org/software/systemd/man/systemd.unit.html) file in **/etc/systemd/system/proxymatic.service** with contents like below.
 Using CoreOS and [Fleet](https://coreos.com/docs/launching-containers/launching/fleet-unit-files/) then add the X-Fleet section to schedule the unit on all cluster nodes.